 Overview

 Firstly, we defined a Grammar which describes a language for expressing rules to validate a CSV file.
 We call such an expression of this language a CSV Schema.
-The grammar itself is more formally described in EBNF and is available in the CSV Schema Language Specification.
+The grammar itself is more formally described in EBNF and is available in the CSV Schema Specification.

 Secondly, we created a reference implemention, in the form of a Validator Tool and API (CSV Validator) that will take a CSV Schema file and a CSV file, verify that the CSV Schema itself is syntactically correct and then assert that each rule in the CSV Schema holds true for the CSV file.